Ho Chi Minh to Angkor Wat Cycle

 What is the difficulty level of the cycling tour?

-The Ho Chi Minh City to Angkor Wat Cycle is graded as moderate.
-The trip involves cycling on well-paved roads as well as some rough, un-graded surfaces.
-The climate in Cambodia is very hot and humid, and cycling time can average up to 7 hours per day.
+The tour is graded as moderate.
+It involves cycling on well-paved roads as well as some rough, un-graded surfaces, with cycling times averaging up to 7 hours per day.

 -